graphistry/graphistry-cli/docs/testing-an-install.md

 * Go to your https://graphistry/graph/graph.html?dataset=Facebook
   * Can also get by point-and-clicking if URL is uncertain: http://graphistry -> `Learn More` -> (the page)
 * Expect to see something similar to https://hub.graphistry.com/graph/graph.html?dataset=Facebook
+  * The first system load (per GPU worker) will be slow due to GPU JIT warmup; wait 30s-1min and refresh if the page loads but no graph is shown
-  * If points do not load, or appear and freeze, likely issues with GPU init (driver) or websocket (firewall)
+  * If points still do not load, or appear and freeze, likely issues with GPU init (driver) or websocket (firewall)
   * Can also be because preloaded datasets are unavailable: not provided, or externally mounted data sources
     * In this case, use ETL test, and ensure clustering runs for a few seconds (vs. just initial pageload)
-* Check `docker-compose logs -f -t --tail=1` and `docker ps` in case config or GPU driver issues
+* Check `docker-compose logs -f -t --tail=1` and `docker ps` in case config or GPU driver issues, especially for GPU services

 ## 4a.
 Test 1.0 API uploads, Jupyter, and the PyGraphistry client API